 Touch Screen, Touch Panel

 Anyone who owns a smart phone, uses the self checkout lane at retail stores, or makes purchases at kiosks is well aware of the benefits and popularity of touch screens.
 Touch screens have virtually no moving parts and are therefore very durable and appropriate for frequent use in unlimited applications.
 The interactive experience and interface flexibility of a touch screen combined with ease-of-use and extreme durability are just a few reasons why touch screens have become so popular.
-Design Mark is a leading touch screen provider with core competency in the design, engineering, and manufacturing of touch screen assemblies to meet the most unique human-machine interface (HMI) requirements for our customers.
+Design Mark is a leading touch screen provider with core competency in the design, engineering, and manufacturing of touch screen assemblies to meet the most unique human-machine interface (HMI) requirements for its customers.

 What is a Touch Screen?